Berberis canadensis: Food

 The fruit of Berberis canadensis are used extensively by many people, and is rich in vitamin C. Historically, it has been known as a major source of nutrition for the indigenous people of southeastern United States.
 The juicy red berries of the plant can be cooked to make jelly.
 The juice of the berries is also a sought-after refreshment.
-Lastly the berries of the B. canadensis are pounded to produce a paste similar to oatmeal.
+The berries of the B. canadensis are pounded to produce a paste similar to oatmeal.
 In addition, the berries are sometimes used to make alcoholic beverages.

 Medicine

 Native Americans, specifically the Cherokee, have been known to use Berberis canadensis as a remedy for diarrhea.
 The bark of the plant would be placed in water and then drunk to help alleviate the symptoms.